MiguelAguilera/restricted-boltzmann-machines/README.md

 Restricted Boltzmann Machines are **stochastic neural networks** (*neural network* meaning we have neuron-like units whose binary activations depend on the neighbors they're connected to; *stochastic* meaning these activations have a probabilistic element) consisting of:
 * One layer of **visible units** (users' movie preferences whose states we know and set);
 * One layer of **hidden units** (the latent factors we try to learn); and
-* A bias unit (optional) whose state is always on, and is a way of adjusting for the different inherent occurrences of each input pattern).

-The two layers of hidden and visible units are connected through a matrix of weights W = (w_{i,j}) (size m×n) associated with the connection between hidden unit h_j and visible unit v_i, as well as bias weights (offsets) a_i for the visible units and b_j for the hidden units.
+Furthermore, each visible unit is connected to all the hidden units (this connection is undirected, so each hidden unit is also connected to all the visible units).
+To make learning easier, we restrict the network so that no visible unit is connected to any other visible unit and no hidden unit is connected to any other hidden unit.
+Thus, the two layers of hidden and visible units are connected through a matrix of weights W = (w_{i,j}) (size m×n) associated with the connection between hidden unit h_j and visible unit v_i, as well as bias weights (offsets) a_i for the visible units and b_j for the hidden units.
 Given these, the energy of a configuration (pair of boolean vectors) (v,h) is defined as

 ![RBM-energy](https://upload.wikimedia.org/math/b/e/0/be0bf0da1b4d822d3852c56a504b4f72.png)